stashed/postgres/docs/standalone.md

       requests:
         storage: 1Gi
   init:
-    stashRestoreSession:
-      name: sample-postgres-restore
+    waitForInitialRestore: true
   terminationPolicy: Delete
 ```

 Here,

 - `spec.databaseSecret.secretName` specifies the name of the database secret of the original database.
 You must use the same secret in the restored database.
 Otherwise, the restore process will fail.
-- `spec.init.stashRestoreSession.name` specifies the `RestoreSession` crd name that we are going to use to restore this database.
+- `spec.init.waitForInitialRestore` tells KubeDB to wait for the first restore to complete before marking the database as ready.

 Let's create the above database,